binnes/esp8266Workshop/docs/mosquitto/CERT1.md

 After generation the Root Certificate Authority key and certificate, the script generates the key and certificate for the MQTT server.
 It does this by generating a key, then creating a certificate request file.
 The x509 takes the certificate request and the CA root certificate and key then generates the MQTT server certificate, which is signed by the CA root certificate.

 The MQTT server certificate must includes the DNS name of the server.
 This is used as part of the verification process at connection time, to ensure that the client is talking to the intended server.
-The script generates the **srvext_custom.cfg** file with the correct DNS address for your instance of the Watson IoT platform.
+The script generates the **srvext_custom.cfg** file with the correct DNS address for your instance of the MQTT Broker.

-To generate a certificate for the IoT platform the script runs the following commands:
+To generate a certificate for the Mosquitto Broker the script runs the following commands:

 ```bash
 openssl genrsa -aes256 -passout pass:password123 -out mqttServer_key.pem 2048